-Anastasia is a necessary myth.
-Her symbolic afterlife in film and popular culture is a direct response to a broad trauma, a grief which came with too many names, and was thus imbued into one.
-The idea that Anastasia could survive the Russian revolution became a symbol for life after the revolution in general, as the story implies that some persistent spirit of the old world could survive in this new one, although this is often an American fixation.
-Given the recent DNA findings and studies on Anastasia, I find it interesting that the history surrounding her and the numerous films about her end with different morals, each political but for dissimilar reasons.
+Anastasia Romanov is a necessary myth.
+The Grand Duchess’ symbolic afterlife in film and popular culture is the direct result of broad trauma, a grief which came with too many names, and was thus imbued into one.
+The idea that Anastasia survived the Russian revolution became a symbol for life after the revolution in general, as the story implies that some persistent spirit of the old world could survive in this new one, although this is often an American fixation.
+Given the recent DNA findings and studies on her death, I find it interesting that by comparing the history surrounding Anastasia with the numerous films about her, you find two stark morals, each political but for dissimilar reasons.

-Who can blame people for wanting Anastasia to survive?
+Who can blame people for wanting Anastasia to have survived?
 What is the kinder thought?
-That she lived and had a life or that she was gunned down in a basement with her siblings.
-It doesn’t help that most people picture her as a young child, like in the animated film, even though she was 17.
+That she lived and had a life, or that she was gunned down in a basement with her siblings.
+It doesn’t help that most picture her as a young child, like in the 1997 animated film, even though she was 17.
 We have been saturated with multiple delightful films where she lives happily ever after, and it’s wonderful.
 But what does this cinematic impression do to history?
 Does it matter when history and fantasy overlap, seeing as we tell ourselves fantasy to make sense of history?

 “Things I Almost Remember.”

 I was absolutely obsessed with the animated Anastasia movie growing up.
 To the extent where a friend of mine called me Anastasia because I made her watch the movie so many times.
 As Anya, or Anastasia, explains in the film, every girl hopes that she is Princess, although they do so without considering what that means.
 The film is truly spectacular, and I highly recommend it.
-Even while re-watching the movie, knowing the history, and having seen other adaptations, it is so enjoyable, and the music is incredible.
+Even while re-watching the movie, knowing the history, and having seen other adaptations, it is utterly delightful, and the music is incredible.
 Because of my background with the film, however, I also found it slightly haunted.
 There is a lot which the film cannot talk about, both because it is a children’s film, and because it didn’t want to make audiences angry.
 It focuses on a historic event but changes the conditions of this event to remove blame.
 Anya’s “Journey to the Past” is not about vengeance, or even grief.
 It’s about moving forward, however contradictory that might seem given the song’s title.
-The film is interested in the past, but specifically in the byproducts of the past, what is left over and what that can become.
-That interest makes perfect sense given that this is a film for children, and its main purpose is to inspire kids to love their family and carve out their destinies, rather than just fixate on the horrific events in the past.
+The film is interested in the past, but specifically in the by-products of the past, what is left over and what that can become.
+That interest makes perfect sense given that this is a film for children, and its main purpose is to inspire kids to love their family and carve out their destinies, rather than just fixate on the horrific events of the past.
 To do something with that past, to be a living demonstration that the sacrifices of our ancestors meant something and can continue to live.
 Anya’s grandmother, the Dowager Empress, says as much when they are reunited, noting that their relatives “would not want us to live in the past” now that they have each other.
 Rasputin opposes this forward thinking as he is stuck in the past.
 Everyone has moved on and grown up, but Rasputin is the same, just rotting underground.
 He is fixated on old grievances and cannot give up.
 He is like the anti-image of Anastasia, in that he has also survived the revolution, but as a relic.
-Anastasia’s name translates to “she who will rise again”, which makes sense given her legacy, but Rasputin also rises from the underworld in the film.
+Anastasia’s name translates to “she who will rise again”, which makes sense given her legacy, but Rasputin also rises, albeit from death or the underworld.
 What distinguishes them is that Rasputin is dead, literally falling apart, while Anastasia becomes more than what she was by the end of the film, rising to a new life.

 “It’s Time to Take Your Place in Life.”